tanushreelo/tanushreelo/README.md

 ## Business Analytics Graduate | Digital Systems, Process Improvement & Data Solutions

-I am a Business Analytics graduate with an engineering background and a passion for solving operational problems through technology, analytics, and process improvement.
+I am a Business Analytics graduate with an engineering background and a passion for solving operational problems through technology and process improvement.

-I enjoy understanding how work gets done, identifying inefficiencies, and building practical digital solutions that improve visibility, collaboration, and decision-making.
+I enjoy understanding how work gets done, identifying inefficiencies, and building practical solutions that improve visibility, collaboration and decision-making.

 Currently developing skills in: